-Students' practical skills are assessed by essay, exam and dissertation and, in particular, by student-led seminars and assessed applied research projects.
+Students' practical skills are assessed by essay, exam, student-led seminars, group activities, and in particular by an assessed applied research project/dissertation.
+Where relevant, their grasp of the ethical dimension of research is assessed through an ethical clearance procedure.